praktiskt/zedex/README.md

 ```

 ### Configuring an OpenAI-compatible backend
+In order to use this, you must be logged into Zed (edit prediction is login-gated by the Zed client). `zedex` supports an anonymous login which does the trick.

 Running `zedex` with `--enable-edit-prediction` (default) allows you to configure an OpenAI compatible backend to manage your requests.
 Set the following environment variables if you wish;
 ```sh
 # If you do not want to use edit prediction, you can disable it.